sjwright/zencontrol-python/README.md

 * COLOUR_CHANGE_EVENT — This event is supposed to fire when a light's colour temperature changes, but it only does so under some circumstances.
 If the temperature is changed by way of scene recall, the event does not fire. _(A fix is anticipated soon)_

 ## TPI Advanced wishlist

-High priority:

-* Command to fetch colour temperatures as entered in the "colour scene assignment" section of the Zen cloud grid view. _(This has been added in firmware version 2.1.38)_

-Low priority:

 * Command to return a controller's MAC address used for multicast packets _(There are other ways to get or infer the MAC access, but being able to query it directly would be ideal.)_
 * Command to list active system variables _(As a workaround, you can query every number for its label.
 This assumes no system variables of interest are unlabelled.)_